ballerina-platform/ballerina-distribution/examples/graphql-graphiql/graphql_graphiql.md

 # GraphQL service - GraphiQL client

-The Ballerina GraphQL includes a built-in GraphiQL client.
+The Ballerina `graphql` module includes a built-in GraphiQL client.
 To enable the GraphiQL client, use the `graphiql` field in the `graphql:ServiceConfig` annotation on a `graphql:Service`.
 The GraphiQL client can be used to test the GraphQL APIs using the GraphiQL IDE.

 This example shows how to enable the GraphiQL client for a Ballerina GraphQL service.